jsok/django-imessage/README.md

 ----
 The SMS database has been analysed by many and its schema is well known.
 I've taken some of this info and used it to convince django's ORM into reading it.

+You can find the database in your iOS backup:
+~/Library/Application Support/Mobile Sync/Backup/<device id>/3d0d7e5fb2ce288813306e4d4636395e047a3d28

 Screenshot
 ----------
 ![Screenshot](https://raw.github.com/jsok/django-imessage/master/screenshot.png)